 There is a fundamental shift occurring in how computing is used in research in general and data analysis in particular.
 The abundance of inexpensive, powerful, easy to use computing power in the form of CPUs, GPUs, FPGAs, etc., has changed the role of computing in physics research over the last decade.
 The rise of new techniques, like deep learning, means the changes promise to keep coming.
 Even more revolutionary approaches, such as Quantum Computing, are now closer to becoming a reality.

+To complement the plenary program, we invite you to submit abstracts for parallel talks and posters.
+The poster sessions will be provided through a virtual platform, allowing for a more convenient and exciting conference experience.
 Please join us to explore these future changes, and learn about new algorithms and ideas and trends in scientific computing physics.
 Most of all, join us for the discussions and the sharing of expertise in the field.

-ACAT2020 will be about the frontiers and limits of AI and explore how we can develop sustainable techniques that can be widely used on a diverse range of computing architectures, in particular to exploit co-processors and High Performance Computing (HPC) facilities, to optimise the processing and analysis of scientific data.
+ACAT2021 will be about the frontiers and limits of AI and explore how we can develop sustainable techniques that can be widely used on a diverse range of computing architectures, in particular to exploit co-processors and High Performance Computing (HPC) facilities, to optimise the processing and analysis of scientific data.